Daily COVID-19 update: Minnesota breaks record with nearly 3,500 new cases; Mower County reports 20th death - Albert Lea Tribune

 Daily COVID-19 update: Minnesota breaks record with nearly 3,500 new cases; Mower County reports 20th death

 Minnesota on Tuesday reported its highest daily total of new COVID-19 cases thus far in the pandemic with 3,483 new cases.
+The positivity rate for tests also increased to 9%, an unwelcome sign that the disease is spreading rapidly in the state.

+It’s just not one or two big events that have caused cases to rise rapidly, state Health Commissioner Jan Malcolm said.

+“It’s the happy hour at the end of the long week with just a couple friends or brunch on the weekend with maybe a few cousins … It’s the weddings,” Malcolm said.
+“Everybody really tries hard during the ceremony to comply with the safety guidance and much of the reception, but as the night wears on, people start letting their guards down.”

 The state has now had 157,096 cases since the beginning of the pandemic, of which 134,227 no longer need to be in isolation.
 The Minnesota Department of Health reported 852 people were hospitalized, including 197 in intensive care.